abarker/typped/doc/sphinx_docs/dispatching.rst

    Typped package where type signature information is also stored with the tokens.

-   In order for Typped type-checking to work on functions, functions with different signatures (ignoring overloading) must be handled by the different handler functions.
-This requires either 1) a different precondition for each such function, or 2) a different token for each such function.
-The latter is sometimes easier.
-(The same holds for using function overloading, except that the *same* handler must be used for each overload redefinition.
-   By the definition of overloading, the function overloads parse the same; the actual argument types must be examined to resolve the overload.)
+   TODO --> Below is a case for overload on value, too.
+Just save a dict mapping values to signatures and look up that way.

+   In order to use the built-in Typped type checking a single construct (triggered by, say, the function identifier token) cannot be used to parse all functions.
+That is because the association of function-name values to type signatures and evaluation functions would be lost.
+You would need to define a unique new construct for each one by changing the construct name slightly on each definition (such as by appending the function-name value to it).
+This new construct would need a precondition of seeing the actual function name as the token value to avoid ties with the other such constructs.

+   An alternative approach is to dynamically define a different token for each such function.
+Then separate constructs would result from each definition because the triggering token for each one would be different.
+This is sometimes easier.

-   While there are still some disadvantages, the Typped lexer is designed to efficiently scan large numbers of tokens provided they have a simple pattern.
-The patterns (currently restricted to fixed strings for this speedup) are stored in a trie data structure and are essentially all scanned in parallel.
-The dynamic approach can also reduce the need to define preconditions functions for more-generic handlers (such as for looking at the string value for a token in a precondition).
-It can also help avoid problems with overloading.
+   While there are some disadvantages to defining many tokens, the Typped lexer is designed to efficiently scan large numbers of tokens provided they have a simple pattern.
+Simple patterns (currently restricted to fixed strings for this speedup) are stored in a trie data structure and are essentially all scanned in parallel by walking down the trie.
+The insert and delete time is linear in the pattern length.
 So, while the Typped parser can be used in either way, the use of dynamic token definitions is worth considering.

-.. topic:: Overloading summary:

-   Overloading is assumed and automatically used in cases where a head (tail) handler function is registered with a given token via ``modify_token`` and the following conditions hold:

-   1. The associated preconditions function has previously been associated with a different head (tail) handler function that is currently registered with the token.
-Remember that preconditions functions are considered identical iff their labels are identical.

-   2. The associated type specification is distinct from all all the type specifications currently associated with the handler function.

-   The last-registered handler function object is the one that is stored and called.
-All type specs are saved with the current handler function to be resolved handler is called.
-Then the original formal signature that matches is used to look up any evaluation function or AST data in a dict attribute of the token keyed on the precondition label (for a given token precondition labels are one-to-one with handlers) and the signature.

-.. topic:: Overloading versus preconditions functions

-   An alternative way to implement overloading might be to always use a unique preconditions function label for each head and tail handler --- perhaps by appending a string representation of the type to the label.
-Using unique preconditions functions would then result in a unique type signature being associated with each registered preconditions function.
-But this also complicates the resolution of handler functions.

-   Preconditions functions as currently implemented must be uniquely resolvable at parse-time.
-They then uniquely determine the handler function to call.
-   If different preconditions labels are used for overloading then overloading will cause multiple preconditions functions to match.
-These ties will not be uniquely resolvable by a priority system.
-The expression must be parsed to find the actual types, which requires a handler function.

-   One approach might be to assume that all the corresponding handler functions are identical in case of ties and just pick one to call, but that could mask some error conditions.
-Since type information is only resolved after the handler functions are called, the actual types and matching formal signature would need to be found after calling the handler.
-Then the associated evaluation function and AST data would still need to then be selected from among the collection of matching handlers.
-It seems simpler to just treat overloading and preconditions as separate and store all the overloaded signatures for a handler (and their associated information) a common handler.

 Example: Defining standard functions with lookahead
 ---------------------------------------------------